timdeschryver/eslint-plugin-ngrx/docs/rules/no-effect-decorator-and-creator.md

 ## Rule Details

 There are two ways we can register an Effect in NgRx.
-One is using the `@Effect` decorator, the other is with the help of the `createEffect` function.
+One is using the `@Effect` decorator (this is currently deprecated), the other is with the help of the `createEffect` function.
 Using both simultaneously will result in the Effect being registered twice, and the side-effect will be performed twice every time the corresponding action is dispatched.

 Examples of **incorrect** code for this rule: